d2l-ai/d2l-en/chapter_recurrent-neural-networks/index.md

 that makes the order of computation unambiguous.
 However, recurrent edges are defined in a precise way that ensures that no such ambiguity can arise.
-Recurrent neural networks are *unrolled* across sequence steps, with the *same* underlying parameters applied at each step.
+Recurrent neural networks are *unrolled* across time steps (or sequence steps), with the *same* underlying parameters applied at each step.
 While the standard connections are applied *synchronously* to propagate each layer's activations